 Room rates started at $2 a night (in the neighborhood of $60 in 2015).
 That would provide a transient guest with a “small single-bedded room.”
 More spacious accommodations of up to five-room suites were intended for families and more affluent guests.

 The Hotel Manhattan boasted all the latest conveniences.
 There were five electric elevators, and a local telephone as well as mail service on every floor.
 Valets were on hand, and clothes would be cleaned and pressed on the same floor as the guest’s room.
-The Times noted “Life can be spent within its walls without missing very much of the fruits of modern civilization.”
+The New York Times noted “Life can be spent within its walls without missing very much of the fruits of modern civilization.”

 Adding to the civilized air was the Transportation Club which took the entire 13th Floor.
 The recently-organized club was formed by railroad men and included some of the nation’s most powerful tycoons.
 Of the 350 members, 150 were New York City residents.

 The club's lofty location afforded unobstructed views.
 “The home of the club, thirteen stories from the street, is like an eyrie above the city, and in that quarter which the skyscraping towers have not yet invaded, it looks out over the metropolis, and commands a wonderfully beautiful view.
-Not only the whole city may be seen, but Brooklyn, and the Jersey Highlands, and Palisades can be viewed with distinctness,” reported The Times.
+Not only the whole city may be seen, but Brooklyn, and the Jersey Highlands, and Palisades can be viewed with distinctness,” reported The New York Times.

 Like the clubhouses that lined Fifth Avenue, it included a library, billiard room, dining room, reception room and other expected spaces.
 What was unexpected were the areas designated for women—a highly unusual concept at the time.
-The Times commented on the provisions for female visitors.
+The New York Times commented on the provisions for female visitors.

 “Their pleasure and comfort have been considered in many of the decorations and conveniences.
 There are also several rooms set aside especially for them.
 These are reached by a separate elevator from the Madison Avenue entrance.”